Update: This offer for the Citi Prestige® Card has expired. Learn more about the current offers here.

 To simplify my advice as much as possible:

-- Not factoring in travel protection, the Premier Rewards Gold Card from American Express is the best for airfare purchases in terms of the return on spend
+- Not factoring in travel protection, the The Platinum Card® from American Express is the best for airfare purchases in terms of the return on spend, but has a significantly higher annual fee

-- For award tickets the Chase Sapphire Preferred® Card is best; while you’re forgoing one point per dollar spent, you’re gaining protection on your award ticket, which other cards don’t offer
+- For award tickets the Chase Sapphire Preferred® Card is best; while you’re forgoing extra points per dollar spent, you’re gaining protection on your award ticket, which other cards don’t offer

 - When you factor in a combination of return on spend and travel insurance coverage, the Citi Prestige® Card is the most well rounded card for airfare purchases, in my opinion